getgrav/grav-learn/pages/05.advanced/01.blueprints/docs.md

     category: docs
 ---

-**Blueprints** are an important aspect of a plugin and theme, they serve two purposes and we are going to cover them both.
+**Blueprints** are an important aspect of a plugin and theme.
+They serve two purposes and we are going to cover them both.

 The honest truth is that if you are not a developer, and just use Grav, then you could live without knowing that Blueprints even existed and you should not care much about them.

-Blueprints are a container of metadata informations regarding a resource.
-The first set of metadata informations is the identity of the resource itself, the second set is about the forms.
+Blueprints are a container of metadata information regarding a resource.
+The first set of metadata information is the identity of the resource itself, the second set is about the forms.
 All this information is stored in a `blueprints.yaml` file and can be found at the root of each plugin and theme.

 ## Resource Identity